SumiSastri/react-basics-to-hooks/docs/react-docs/core-concepts/react-component-state-and-props/difference-props-vs-state.md

-# Component properties or props
+# What is the difference between the state object and the properties object?

 The purpose of this document is demonstrate the difference between React Components the `props` or properties object Props documentation: [https://reactjs.org/docs/components-and-props.html] and the `state` object Documentation on class-based components [https://reactjs.org/docs/state-and-lifecycle.html].